-During preparation meetings were held in Vientiane with representative from MOH technical departments and other Government Agencies including the Ministry of Finance and development partners including the World Health Organization and the Clinton Health Access Initiative that support the secretariat of the Emergency Operations Center (EOC), USCDC, and the Government of Japan.
+During preparation meetings were held in Vientiane with representative from MOH technical departments and other Government Agencies including the Ministry of Finance and development partners including the World Health Organization and the Clinton Health Access Initiative that support the secretariat of the EOC, USCDC, and the Government of Japan.
 These consultations were primarily to inform project design.
 Consultations were undertaken in Lao and English.

-The Environmental and Social Commitment Plan (ESCP) and this SEP were disclosed on 25 March 2020 through the website of Department of Food and Drugs of MOH: www.fdd.gov.la.
+The Environmental and Social Commitment Plan (ESCP) and this SEP were disclosed through the website of Department of Food and Drugs of MOH: www.fdd.gov.la.
+Updated versions of the SEP and the final ESMF will be disclosed on the same website and on the World Bank Group website during project implementation.

 Consultations with affected and interested stakeholder on the ESCP and SEP are yet to be conducted and further information on the approach is provided in Section 3.4.
-Feedback from these be taken into account in the revision of the ESCP and SEP and development of the Environmental and Social Management Framework (ESMF).
+Feedback from these be taken into account in the revision of the ESCP and SEP and development of the ESMF.